 This has left the Rohingya population in Cox’s Bazar in a protracted crisis and entirely dependent on humanitarian assistance.
 Camp conditions are marked by insecurity, congestion and lack of privacy, and inadequate sanitation facilities and water infrastructure.
 Most Rohingya households engage in high-risk coping strategies to meet their basic needs, such as selling or rationing aid or taking on additional debt.
 This is particularly true for women-headed households, households without access to income-generating activities, larger households (more than ten members), and those with elderly, chronically ill, or disabled family members.
 COVID-19 containment and risk mitigation measures have increased the number of refugee households employing emergency coping strategies, such as selling labour in advance, spending savings, or reducing non-essential food expenditure.
 The long-term impact of these restrictions remains to be seen.?

 During the monsoon season between May to September, humanitarian conditions deteriorate significantly.
 Cox’s Bazar is extremely prone to flooding and landslides because of its rugged and hilly terrain. ?

-The Government of Bangladesh plans to relocate up to 100,000 Rohingya refugees to Bhasan Char island.
-According to Bangladeshi authorities, the relocation is necessary because of overcrowding, tensions between refugees and host communities, and gang-related violence in Cox’s Bazar. ?
+The Government of Bangladesh plans to relocate up to 100,000 Rohingya refugees to Bhasan Char Island.
+According to Bangladeshi authorities, the relocation is necessary because of overcrowding, tensions between refugees and host communities, and gang-related violence in the Cox’s Bazar camps.?

-In May 2020, the first 300 Rohingya refugees were relocated to the island after attempting to travel to Malaysia.
-After several phases of relocation between December 2020–May 2021, about 18,000 Rohingya are now on the island, 80% of them women and children.?
+In May 2020, the first 300 Rohingya refugees were relocated to the island.
+After several phases of relocation since, about 27,000 Rohingya are now living on the island, 80% of them women and children.?

 ACAPS - NPM ANALYSIS HUB